 Please speak with your solicitor to discuss how leaving a gift to Action Against Cancer will affect your inheritance tax liability.

 Help us to prepare for the future

-If you have been kind enough to leave a gift in your will to Action Against Cancer and would like to let us know, please contact Ms Charley Cranmer, Action Against Cancer's Director of Fundraising and Communications on 07535 806067 or 0845 680 1894 or by email on email@example.com.
+If you have been kind enough to leave a gift in your will to Action Against Cancer and would like to let us know, please contact Ms Charley Cranmer, Action Against Cancer's Director of Fundraising and Communications on 07535 806067 or 0845 680 1894 (Calls cost 10p per minute plus your phone company’s Access Charge) or by email on firstname.lastname@example.org.

 Letting us know will help us to plan our support for future lifesaving projects and, with your permission, we will keep you updated with progress of the current projects that Action Against Cancer is supporting.
 We will, of course, keep anything you tell us strictly confidential.